This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your surgery:

 An incision will be made on your abdomen.
-Your caregiver will carefully cut through or push aside muscles and other tissues until your stomach is seen.
-Depending on your condition, your caregiver may remove the whole stomach or leave part of it.
+Your healthcare provider will carefully cut through or push aside muscles and other tissues until your stomach is seen.
+Depending on your condition, your healthcare provider may remove the whole stomach or leave part of it.
 He will connect your esophagus or the remaining stomach to your small intestine.
 A thin tube may be placed in your incision to drain fluids or blood from your abdomen.
 The incision will be closed with stitches or staples and covered with bandages.

 After your surgery:

 You may be taken to a recovery room, where you will stay until you are fully awake.
-Caregivers will watch you closely for problems.
-Do not try to get out of bed until your caregiver says it is okay.
-When caregivers see that you are okay, you will be taken back to your hospital room.
+Healthcare providers will watch you closely for problems.
+Do not try to get out of bed until your healthcare provider says it is okay.
+When healthcare providers see that you are okay, you will be taken back to your hospital room.
 You will have bandages covering your incision to keep the area clean and dry, and to prevent infection.
-A caregiver may remove the bandages soon after your surgery to check your wound.
+A healthcare provider may remove the bandages soon after your surgery to check your wound.

 - Activity: You may need to walk around the same day of surgery, or the day after.
 Movement will help prevent blood clots.
 You may also be given exercises to do in bed.
 Do not get out of bed on your own until your caregiver says you can.
 Talk to caregivers before you get up the first time.
 They may need to help you stand up safely.
 When you are able to get up on your own, sit or lie down right away if you feel weak or dizzy.
 Then press the call light button to let caregivers know you need help.